justpqa/lightweight-rag-agent-for-genomic-curation/README.md

 | 500 | 50 | 5 | 0.790218 | 0.834320 | 0.517048 |
 | 500 | 50 | 10 | 0.778366 | 0.812251 | 0.520168 |
 | 1000 | 20 | 5 | 0.777831	 | 0.783236 | 0.539775 |

+=> A good amount of top_k and top_k_rerank but not too much would work well in many cases.

 Some example score on best configuration (only show first 5 questions)
 | chunk_size | top_k | top_k_rerank | query | answer |